Onboarding a Facilitator for the Deaf & Hard of Hearing

 - An identified DHH facilitator that will facilitate all DHH sessions in the district or per building.
 This can be any staff member that is dedicated to all DHH teletherapy session facilitation

-Training a Deaf and Hard of Hearing Facilitator
+Onboarding a Deaf and Hard of Hearing Facilitator

 - Support in finding a quiet setting with minimal to no distractions.